fogus/spiel/kartenspiel/tori-poker/README.markdown

 Community card reveal and betting
 ---------------------------------

 Once players have bought their cards the community cards are revealed to allow for betting.
 The community cards are a set of three cards revealed one at a time to a common pool of cards.
+These common cards can be used by all of the players to build their best possible 5-card hands.
+As each community card is revealed a round of betting (and possibly folding) occurs leading up the the revelation of the remaining players' hands.

 The reveal
 ----------